 Our Audit Committee consists of six directors: Marie-Ange Debon (Chair), Arnaud Caudoux, Eleazar de Carvalho Filho, Kay G. Priestly, Joseph Rinaldi and James M. Ringler.
+Each member of the Audit Committee is required to be financially literate, and at least one member is required to qualify as a "financial expert" as defined by the applicable rules of the SEC.
 Marie-Ange Debon serves as its chairperson and meets the requirements of a "financial expert" under the rules of the SEC.